-- Say a short silly sentence with your child and have them repeat it while counting the words together with your fingers.
-"I see yellow zebra!"
+Say a short silly sentence with your child and have them repeat it while counting the words together with your fingers.
+"I see a yellow zebra!"
 "I (one) see (two) a (three) yellow (four) zebra (five).
-That sentence had 5 words!" - Play a game where you say the parts of a compound word separately and have your child combine it.
+That sentence had 5 words!"
+Play a game where you say the parts of a compound word separately and have your child combine it.
 "Back (long pause) pack- what word did I say?
 Right!
-Backpack!" - Play a game where you stretch out a word with 2 or more syllables and have your child figure out the word.
+Backpack!"
+Play a game where you stretch out a word with 2 or more syllables and have your child figure out the word.
 "I want to take this to the moon.
 A roc (long pause) ket.
 What is it?
 Yes!
+Rocket!"

-Rocket!" - □ See if your child can delete a part of a 2-syllable word.
+- See if your child can delete a part of a 2-syllable word.
 "If I say picnic without nic, what is left?
 Yes!
-Pic!" - Say a short word by separating the first sound from the rest and have your child guess the word.
+Pic!" - □ Say a short word by separating the first sound from the rest and have your child guess the word.
 "D....og- what word did I say?"
-You can support this skill by using it as an I spy game- "I see a h. .. ouse" so that children also have visual support and reinforcement as they learn this skill.
+You can support this skill by using it as an I spy game- "I see a h....ouse" so that children also have visual support and reinforcement as they learn this skill.

-- Play a game in which you say a compound word and your child breaks apart the words.
-For example, you say football and ask your child for the first part in football, which is foot. - Read books over and over again containing rhymes.
+- □ Play "I'm thinking of a word" where you say, "I'm thinking of a word that rhymes with the word....."
+For example, "I am thinking of a word that rhymes with dog." - Play a game in which you say a compound word and your child breaks apart the words.
+For example, you say football and ask your child for the first part in football, which is foot. - □ Read books over and over again containing rhymes.
 Have your child fill in the rhyming word. - Sing rhyming songs like "Row, Row, Row Your Boat" or "Twinkle, Twinkle Little Star."
 Sing nursery rhymes and other child-friendly songs together and discuss the rhymes you hear. - Play "I am thinking".
 Say, "I am thinking of something that begins with the /w/ sound (window).
 I am thinking of something that begins with the /t/ sound.
 You will find them in your mouth (teeth)."